SerayBeser/Secure-Chat-Room-Service/README.md

 User continuously sends messages to and receives messages from server.
 It encrypts/decrypts messages using the room key obtained when joining the room.
 A MAC is added to each message which is SHA256 hash encrypted with the room key of the message.
 Server sends encrypted message and MAC it receives from a client to all clients in the same room.

+There are two type of room, public and private.
+As many users as possible can access the public room but only two person can join a private room and rejects the subsequent requests.

  ![alt text](https://github.com/SerayBeser/ChatRoom-Service/blob/master/screenshots/4.png)

 ------------------------------------------------------------------------------------------------------